 Private tutorials are also a better option for those with dietary requirements.
 If you're vegetarian, vegan, or have any allergies or intolerances, your cooking instructor will be able to help you with the preparation of menus that adhere to your requirements.

-The culinary classes provided by tutors often tend to follow a theme or cooking style.
+A cooking class london will tend to follow a theme or cooking style.
 Anyone who wants to learn how to create meals from certain countries should look for private tutors.

 Thanks to VOIP technologies like Skype, you can now get cooking tutorials from anywhere in the world (as long as you have a relatively quick internet connection).
 These types of cooking tutorials are useful for those who work irregular hours or have busy schedules.